Entertainment Magazine: Arizona: Renaissance

 New shows at the AZ Renaissance Festival

-The AZ Festival has 12 stages of continuous, live entertainment, each packed with a unique mix of comedy, music and antics throughout the 30-acre village marketplace.
+The AZ Renaissance Festival has 13 stages of continuous, live entertainment, each packed with a unique mix of comedy, music and antics throughout the 30-acre village marketplace.
 There is also an Outdoor Circus, a Medieval Arts & Crafts Fair and a Jousting Tournament with three performances each day.

 Be transported back to the 16th century as one of the largest and most picturesque Renaissance Festivals in the nation prepares for raucous revelry below the foothills of the Superstition Mountains.
 Get a map and directions to the festival grounds.

 A cast of nearly 2,000 costumed characters roam the streets among more than 200 artisans, crafters and food vendors.
 Artisans are housed in the market lanes filled with storybook shops and medieval tents.

 Saturday and Sunday,

 10:00 a.m. to 6:00 p.m.